domantos231/haruka-rewrite/README.md

 `gamble` Spend some money for gambling

-`pet` See your or another user's pet
+`pet` See your or another user's pets
+### Music
+You must be in a voice channel to use these commands

+`pause` Pause the playing audio

+`play` Start playing a queue

+`queue` View the current music queue or add a new track

+`remove` Remove a track from queue

+`resume` Resume the paused audio